Puppies are cute. Your new puppy is, obviously, the cutest.

 Basic Puppy Training

 If you feel like your puppy problems have you at the end of your leash, you’re not alone!
 Luckily, these behaviors can easily be curbed if you correctly reward and punish your puppy.
 Later on, we’ll address some of the top issues in detail, but first, let’s start with an overview of basic puppy discipline do’s and don’ts.

-If Skip is punished for barking at the neighbors on Tuesday but on Wednesday you decide to let it slide, he’s going to be confused and won’t learn the desired behavior.
-Giving in to him "just this once" will reinforce the negative behavior, leading to a puppy problem continuing into a dog problem (and staying your problem).
+If Skip was told not to bark at the neighbors on Tuesday but on Wednesday you decide to let it slide, your pup is going to be confused and won’t learn the desired behavior.
+Giving in to them "just this once" will reinforce the negative behavior, leading to a puppy problem continuing into a dog problem (and staying your problem).